We're on a mission to accelerate and scale your work.

 Made in Canada

-Designed and built in Canada, eOceans follows the highest standards of research ethics —human and animal — while balance need, working with and for governments, academia, industry, research organizations, NGOs, businesses, and more.
+Designed and built in Canada, eOceans upholds the highest standards of research ethics while balancing needs of governments, academia, First Nations, Indigenous and local knowledge holders, fisheries, industry, research organizations, NGOs, businesses, and more.

 What we do for you

-After 20 years of doing data analysis and publications manually, we built the cutting-edge eOceans app to streamline workflows—you can use it by yourself or with our support.
-We also provide bespoke data analysis and full-service consulting, from defining your mission and vision to executing solutions.
-Plus, you can invest in impactful projects that align with your goals.
+After 20 years of doing data analysis and publications manually for government, industry, fisheries, tourism, and more, we built the eOceans app for you to use on your own.
+We also provide bespoke data analysis and full-service consulting.

 Ethical data use is non-negotiable—and built into eOceans.